Mouthless-Stoat/sigil101/src/ch2/2-variables.md

 print("Hello" + " " + "World!") # print "Hello World!"
 ```

-There are other interaction between types with operatitors that we will cover in [Chapter 2.3](./ch2-3-types.md).
+There are other interaction between types with operators that we will cover in [Chapter 2.3](./3-types.md).
 Along with some other operator that interact with other type.

 ## Augmented Assignment